 Step Sheet: Click here to download.

-Moving on to 2013, Edward Snowden, the Boston Marathon bombings, and the swearing-in of Barak Obama to his second term in office.
+Moving on to 2013, Edward Snowden, the Boston Marathon bombings, and the swearing-in of Barack Obama to his second term in office.
 And Darius Rucker, formerly of Hootie and the Blowfish released his biggest hit ever as an emerging country star, Wagon Wheel.

 I love the history behind the birth of this song and also that the line dance for it “Rock Me” exists to go with it!
 This line dance continues to be one of my favorites to this day!